-- (10) Both examiners must promptly evaluate the master's thesis, no later than three months after its submission.
-The chair of the examinations board may grant an extension of time for evaluations if there is a higher than average number of theses to be graded or for other comparable substantive reasons.
+- (10) Both examiners must promptly evaluate the master's thesis, no later than six weeks after its submission.
+The examinations board may grant an extension of time for evaluations if there is a higher than average number of theses to be graded or for other comparable substantive reasons, provided that the subject-specific provisions have not delegated this duty to the chairperson of the examinations board.
 The master's thesis grade shall be calculated from the mathematical average of the grades awarded by both examiners in accordance with Section 15 subsection 4.
 If one of the examiners assesses the master's thesis as "insufficient" (5.0), the chairperson of the examinations board shall appoint a third examiner.
 If the third reviewer assesses the work as at least "sufficient" (4.0), then the grade awarded for the master's thesis shall be the mathematical average of all three grades awarded in accordance with Section 15 subsection 4 and no less than the grade of "sufficient" (4.0).
-If the third reviewer assesses the work as "insufficient" (5.0), then the aggregate grade for this work shall be "insufficient" (5.0). - (11) Should a master's thesis be graded "insufficient" (5.0), a new master's thesis may be submitted once.
-You must submit the request to redo your thesis within six weeks after notification of the insufficient grade.
-A third submission is only allowed in exceptional circumstances.
+If the third reviewer assesses the work as "insufficient" (5.0), then the aggregate grade for this work shall be "insufficient" (5.0). - (11) A master's thesis that has been graded "insufficient" (5.0) may be revised once.
+A revision request must be submitted within a period of six weeks after the insufficient grade has been disclosed.
+A second revision is only allowed in exceptional circumstances.
 A rejection of the master's thesis topic within the period set forth in subsection 5 sentence 3 herein shall only be allowed if the candidate has not previously utilized this option.